anastasiamkh/engineering-machine-learning-systems/README.md

 - **Orchestration**: Using tools like Kubeflow, MetaFlow etc to automate the entite ML Workflow
 - **Best Practices**
 - **Challenges and Trade-Offs**

+# 1 System Design

+### What is actually System Design?
+How do ML system differnt from other Software Systems?

+System design is the process of defining the **architecture** and **components** of a software system to meet specific requirements.
+Common requirements include **scalability**, **fault-tolerance**, **performance**, and **availability**.
+In traditional software, performance often focuses on *latency*, whereas ML engineers must also consider *model performance* (e.g., accuracy, RMSE) alongside latency.

+Designing any software application requires balancing these requirements while accounting for real-world constraints such as **cost**, **hardware limitations**, and **user experience**.
+A well-designed system ensures that all components work cohesively and efficiently under varying conditions.

+**ML engineers** face additional complexities unique to **machine learning systems**, which involve managing both code and model artifacts.
+Some of the added challenges include:
+- Processing **large volumes of data** while balancing inference latency, accuracy, and cost.
+- Ensuring **consistency between training and inference pipelines**.
+- Managing the **computational demands** of model training and serving, while addressing both latency and high availability (common software engineering concerns) as well as model performance (an ML-specific consideration).

+In the context of ML, system design involves making key decisions that shape the entire ML workflow:
+- How do we architect a system to handle **real-time predictions** at scale?
+- How can we design **feature pipelines** to ensure **reproducibility** and **consistency** across environments?
+- What infrastructure is required to support **distributed training**?

+While we will explore *ML-specific system design questions* in later chapters, it is crucial to first understand the **foundations of system design**.
+Topics such as **networking**, **caching**, **load balancing**, and **messaging** form the backbone of all software systems, including those for ML applications.